Mughram/Mughram/README.md

 - 👀 I’m interested in Web and SWE
 - 🌱 I’m currently learning FULL-STACK
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ?
-Dont know ;)
+- 📫 How to reach me ? https://x.com/mughr4m?s=21
 - 😄 Pronouns:
-- ⚡ Fun fact: Messi
+- ⚡ Fun fact: Python

 <!---
 Mughram/Mughram is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.